ezell38/Hello_CircuitPython/README.md

 # CircuitPython

-This repository will actually serve as a aid to help you get started with your own template.
-You should copy the raw form of this readme into your own, and use this template to write your own.
+This is my repository for my Circuit Python assignments for Engineering 3.
 If you want to draw inspiration from other classmates, feel free to check [this directory of all students!](https://github.com/chssigma/Class_Accounts).
 ## Table of Contents
 * [Table of Contents](#TableOfContents)
 * [Hello_CircuitPython](#Hello_CircuitPython)